-- time limited outcomes for the pupil (SMART targets) - the adjustments, support and interventions to be put in place - a date for review differentiating and personalising the curriculum
+- time limited outcomes for the pupil (SMART targets) - the adjustments, support and interventions to be put in place - a date for review

 All planning is pupil centred and outcomes focused and recorded.

 Do - all the pupil's teachers and support staff are made aware of the plan and implement the adjustments, support and interventions.
 Teachers are responsible for: